OUR MISSION

 OUR TEAM

-Rabbi Shlomo Zacharow, Founder & Chief Educator, was certified as a shochet by the Moreshet Avot Institute in Beit Shemesh, Israel, and has been sharpening knives, shechting fowl and livestock, and checking for treifot for the last 15 years.
-He is passionate about Sacred Skills and established Mishpat Shlomo in order to make this profession accessible to a wider audience.
-Aside from heading this institute, Rabbi Zacharow is chairman of the Israel Rabbinical Assembly’s Law Committee, Director of its Bet Din for Divorces, and teaches at the Schechter Institute.
-He lives in Jerusalem with his wife Dafniella and children.
+Rabbi Shlomo Zacharow, Founder and Chief Educator, is a certified shochet trained by the Moreshet Avot Institute in Beit Shemesh, Israel.
+Passionate about Sacred Skills - teaching our ancient Jewish texts, sharpening knives, shechting and inspecting for treifot - he established the Sacred Slaughter Institute to make this profession accessible to a broader audience.
+In addition to leading this endeavor, Rabbi Zacharow is the immediate past chairman of the Israel Rabbinical Assembly’s Law Committee and serves as Av Beit Din of its Tribunal for Divorces.
+He also teaches at the Schechter Institute and Conservative Yeshiva.
+Rabbi Zacharow lives in Jerusalem with his wife, Dafniella, and their children.

 Expanding Access to Shechita